-- a) at an outside institution no more than four years prior to matriculation at Pacifica Graduate Institute. - b) at Pacifica Graduate Institute no more than five years prior to matriculation for courses transferred from a master's program at Pacifica Graduate Institute. - c) at Pacifica Graduate Institute no more than eight years prior to matriculation for courses transferred from a doctoral program at Pacifica Graduate Institute.
+- a) at an outside institution no more than four years prior to matriculation at Pacifica Graduate Institute. - b) at Pacifica Graduate Institute no more than five years prior to matriculation for courses transferred from a master's program at Pacifica Graduate Institute. - c) at Pacifica Graduate Institute no more than eight years prior to matriculation for courses transferred from a doctoral program at Pacifica Graduate Institute. - d) The units for courses transferred must meet or exceed the unit value of the course for which students are seeking credit and a grade of B or better must have been earned in the course. - e) Transfer credit may not be reversed and students may not audit classes for which they have received transfer credit.

 The process of selecting courses for transfer credit requests and completion of documentation is the responsibility of the applicant/student, as well as converting semester units into quarter units.
-Transfer Credit Request Forms and all accompanying documentation must be submitted to the Office of Admissions during the application period, at least 6 weeks prior to the start of the program to allow time for transfer credit requests to be reviewed and approved.
+Transfer Credit Request Forms and all accompanying documentation must be submitted to the

+Office of Admissions during the application period, at least 6 weeks prior to the start of the program to allow time for transfer credit requests to be reviewed and approved.